Who am I?:

 Personal Wellness:

 Wellness is such a vast and open term that means different things to different people.
-For me, wellness includes spending lots of time with my family; I have two young boys and I love seeing their smiles and hearing their laughter as often as I can.
+For me, wellness includes spending lots of time with my family.
+I have two boys who are involved in various sports activities and I love watching them grow and develop.
 I also ensure that I spend time in nature.
-Frequently, this includes going for a walk or a hike, skiing on the ski hill, swimming in a freshwater lake in the summer, camping, riding my bike, playing in the dirt and the sand and soaking up as much sun as I can on any given day.
+Frequently, this includes going for a walk or a hike, sledding on a snowy hill, swimming in a freshwater lake, camping, and soaking up as much sun as I can on any given day.
 I also practice kindness to myself and others.
 I notice that we are so hard on ourselves, and fail to use words of encouragement, praise, forgiveness, or celebration when talking to ourselves.
 Everyday, I strive to develop wellness and some days are easier than others.
 In counselling, I present as my authentic self and I think that this authenticity builds a strong and trusting counselling relationship.